The Donald McCallum Prize

 The McCallum Prize is named after Professor Donald McCallum, one of the founding faculty members of the Terasaki Center for Japanese Studies and a leading expert on Japanese art.

 All prize winners should be current UCLA undergraduates who have enrolled in a class on Japan at UCLA.

-The prize winner will be announced at the Shinnenkai in January and will receive a cash award of $1000.
+The prize winner will be announced in conjunction with the Irene Hirano Inouye Award ceremony every other spring beginning in 2022 and will receive a cash award of $1000.